Peter M. H. Wynhoven: Hope Haven/Madonna Manor

 By 1922, Wynhoven's plans for Hope Haven were well defined, and funds were raised to create a school to house, educate and train orphaned boys between the ages of 12 and 18.
 Ground was broken by September 1924 and the first buildings developed were dairy barns, silos, administration buildings and cottage dormitories.
 Wynhoven recruited a friend from Holland, Thomas Jenniskens, to help develop and manage the farm.
 Six brothers from the Franciscan Order, who were specialists in teaching trades at similar orphanages in Europe, came from Germany to guide 200 orphaned boys housed at Hope Haven.
 The goal was to train them to become tradesmen and industrial workers.
 In May 1933, a staff of ten priests and lay brothers from the order of Salesian Fathers, whose mission was the training and education of the children of the poor, arrived at Hope Haven for the purpose of teaching agriculture, carpentry, book binding and printing.

 During the Great Depression, archbishop John Shaw of New Orleans sought to expand the purpose and function of Hope Haven and in 1931 he promoted a plan to create Madonna Manor on the Hope Haven Farm run by Wynhoven.
 The new facility was constructed in 1932 across Barataria Blvd. and served to house the St. Mary's Boys Orphanage, relocated from Mazant St. in New Orleans; the St. Joseph's Orphan Asylum, relocated from Josephine and Laurel Streets; and the Chinchuba Institute for the Deaf, which had operated in Mandeville, Louisiana, for the previous 40 years.

 Wynhoven reported in 1941 that 260 boys were in the orphanage and that 400 more had already successfully completed their training at the institution, becoming "self-supporting, self-respecting, good citizens to American communities."
 By 1950, over 700 boys trained at Hope Haven had been "helped on the way to a stable and useful life."

+From 2018 at least 65 people reported serious sexual and physical abuse they suffered as children at Hope Haven and Madonna Manor from the 1940s to the 1970s.